andrea-mitridate/PTArcade/README.md

 These input files allow the user to specify the new-physics signal, the PTA data to use in the analysis, and the numerical parameters of the run.
 These files are just python files, so any modifications to these can call other python modules/libraries, or create arrays of values algorithmically.

-### Model info: `inputs/models/(model_info_file_name)`
+### Model info: `inputs/models/(model_info_file_name).py`
-Specifies the new-physics signal, and they need to be stored in `/inputs/models`.
+Specifies the new-physics signal, and it needs to be stored in `/inputs/models`.
 For deterministic signals, they must include a `signal(toas, ...)` function, which specifies the signal shape as a function of the time of arrivals, `toas`, and any other model parameter.
 For stochastic signals, the model file must include a `spectrum(f,...)` function that specifies the cross-power spectral density of the gravitational background.

 In addition to this, for both deterministic and stochastic signals, the model file needs to include the prior of the model parameters.